rchang0501/asl-lens/README.md

 # ASL-Lens
-React.JS App that uses custom-built Tensorflow.JS Object Detection ML Model to identify and translate American Sign Language (ASL) to plain English
+React object detection app using a custom object detection machine learning model hosted on IBM Cloud, built using Tensorflow.JS and OpenCV, to identify and live translate American Sign Language (ASL) to plain English

 ## Features
 ASL Lens can currently recognize 5 phrases: hello, yes, no, thank you, and I love you.
 The number assigned next to each box is the certainty of the estimations.
 The closer to 1, the more certain.
 The closer to 0, the more uncertain.